MobSF/httptools/README.md

    * Starts HTTPS proxy at `0.0.0.0:1337` by default.
    * Install Root CA cert from `http://mitm.it/`
 2. Repeat - `httptools -m repeat`
    * Replay the captured traffic.
-Use --upstream to forwatd it to a fuzzer like BurpSuite or OWASP ZAP.
+Use --upstream to forward it to a fuzzer like BurpSuite or OWASP ZAP.
 3. Intercept - `httptools -m intercept`
    * To Fiddle with HTTP request and response in live.